Trends in Antiques for 2025: Antique Furniture Collecting

 By considering these various factors, collectors can make informed decisions when acquiring antique furniture pieces that align with their personal tastes, financial goals, and appreciation for the rich history and craftsmanship of these timeless treasures.

-Challenges and Outlook for the Antique Furniture Market
+Challenges and Outlook for the Antique Furniture Market: Antique Trends

 The antique furniture market has undergone significant changes in recent years, presenting both challenges and opportunities for collectors and dealers alike.
 One notable shift has been the decline in expert antique dealers and the rise of antique malls with limited expertise.
 Many individual antique dealers who were true experts in specific areas like furniture have retired or closed their stores due to declining demand and higher overhead costs ‘Antique Furniture Forensics’.